gangefors/docker-airdcpp-webclient/README.md

 To add/modify _adminitrative_ users to the web interface, run the following.

+    docker stop airdcpp
-    docker run --rm -it --volumes-from airdcpp \
+    docker run --rm -it --volumes-from airdcpp gangefors/airdcpp-webclient --add-user docker start airdcpp
-        gangefors/airdcpp-webclient --add-user

-_NOTE_ You must have started the webclient at some point before running this command.
-If you used a different container name than `airdcpp` change `--volumes-from airdcpp` accordingly.
+_NOTE_ You must stop the webclient application container before running this command.
+If you add a user while it's running, the configuration will be overwritten when the application shuts down.

-If the container was running, while adding the user, you need to restart it for the changes to take effect.

-    docker restart airdcpp

 Upgrade